jakobj123/my-new-project/README.md

 Neural networks used to guess diagnosis.

 ## Challenges
 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

 Surely there are some limitations to this solution, and the biggest is like the ethical consideration.
 I don't know if it is ethically okay to train the AI on sensitive information like journals and messages sent by patients and healthcare workers.
 Hopefully this can be resolved by all information being anonymous or ensuring that no human will read the training data.

 Hallucination and error in diagnosis, the AI will not guess diagnose perfectly.
 Trusting the AI blindly is a bad idea!
 Doctors should only see it as a support to remember which tests to take and which possible unlike diagnosis (which could be forgotten) it could be.
 This challenge should be solved by instructing doctors how to use the software and what its limitations are.

+Training the neural network might also prove problematic as a lot of data will need to go into the AI model to make accurate guesses and accuracy is very important for health safety reasons.

 ## What next?
 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you need to move on?

 Well, I just made this up, it feels far off that I will take this project forward.
 But I guess I would need some skilled programmers, someone with insight into the available data in the healthcare system, and contacts with the big guys making the decisions in healthcare.

 ## Acknowledgments